Check out the lightweight on-premises email archiving software developed by iRedMail team: Spider Email Archiver.

 tag.
 Note that the same identity can have multiple identifiers.

-tell amavisd the correct path of its config file.
+run the command with path to its config file.
 For example:

 ;. we just need strings inside the